 Are these outfits something that you wouldn’t wear?
 It’s just as important to know what you don’t like as it is to know what you do!
-Maybe you are more of a boho babe, a glam girl, a preppy princess, or prefer the fuss-free ease of casual style.
+Maybe you are more of a boho babe, a glam girl, a preppy princess, than a fan of plus size blouses or prefer the fuss-free ease of casual style.
 Or perhaps you’re a combination of two or three styles?
 Whatever you determine best describes your style, let your Dia Stylist know so you can have the best Dia Style Box possible.

 Take the personalized quiz to learn your body shape, and our stylists will help you discover styles you’ll love.